DRE2N/erethon-docs/src/content/docs/QuestsXL/actions.md

 ```

 ## give_item
 Give an item to the player.
-The item needs to be defined in the Hephaestus item library. <br>You can check if an item exists by using `/give` in Minecraft.
+The item needs to be defined in the Hephaestus item library.
+You can check if an item exists by using `/give` in Minecraft.

 ### Parameters: